 It is hard to imagine a time before the internet.
-Today, so much of our everyday lives is digital and connected.
-From office work to banking, shopping and entertainment, few activities do not require some form of login and password to use.
+Today, so much of our everyday lives are digital and connected.
+From office work to banking, shopping, and entertainment, few activities do not require some form of login and password to use.

 With so much personal information being sent and received online, keeping it safe can feel daunting.
-With Ransomware attacks and data breaches making the headlines, and governments seeking to bring in measure like the Snooper’s Charter, traditional antivirus may no longer feels as though it is offering enough protection.
+With Ransomware attacks and data breaches making the headlines, and governments seeking to bring in a measure like the Snooper’s Charter, traditional antivirus may no longer feel as though it is offering enough protection.

 How It Works

 A VPN is not a universal solution, rather, a tool to complement other security measures, which should include antivirus, a firewall, and good practices like using strong passwords.

 When you activate a VPN, all of the data you send and receive will be encrypted and travel through a ‘tunnel’.
 This stops anyone, including your ISP, from seeing your traffic and activity.
 All that they’ll be able to see is that you are online and using a VPN.
 Meanwhile, you will also be benefitting from end-to-end encryption, adding another layer of protection to your browsing session.

 While this will not make you completely invisible online, it will help you to keep control of your data.
 VPNs make it harder for companies to send you targeted advertising, and protect your data from malicious third parties.

 It may sound complicated, but a VPN is simple to set up and use.
 However, with so many options available, there are still some things you need to consider.

 With so many different providers available, it can be difficult to choose the right one for your needs.
 While it can be tempting to go for the cheapest or even free options, a VPN is a really good example of the adage ‘you get what you pay for’.